-Advanced Contemporary World History
+Honors Contemporary World History

 This course examines World History from the Italian Renaissance through the present day.
 Students will be expected to complete preparatory reading as well as actively participate in class discussion and debates.
 The course will emphasize the writing of Document-Based Question essays to create historical arguments using primary sources.
-The course is designed to prepare students for the Advanced/CCP and the AP Track.